Choose Language arrow_drop_down

 Mental Health and Well-being: Citizens Advice Bureau Guidance

-China has reported an increase in domestic violence during their social isolation regime.
 If you are affected by domestic violence there are a number of organisations that can help and the Citizens Advice Bureau website has a lot of contact details.

 M.I.N.D.
 Guidance

-In Kent some of the local MIND branches are offering one to one telephone support for anyone finding things difficult.
+Many local MIND branches are offering one to one telephone support for anyone finding things difficult.
 Contact your local MIND.

 National MIND has lots of useful information and resources on their website.